mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 This use case is essential to gameplay.
 We can judge it's success via playtesting.
 A successful implementation will make the tiles selected by the dm visible on the player's screen should update once selection is completed.

 **What limitations are there to achieving the use case?**
-The two primary limitations to this use case is the server and the generation of map.
-Connection to the server must be stable for the dm to update the player's vision.
-The map must be generated inorder for this use case to function.
+- Connection to the server must be stable for the dm to update the player's vision.
+- The map must be generated before in order for this use case to function.

 **Use Case Flow**
 -User Intention: